-- 2019, California $517,546 verdict: The plaintiff underwent a splenic artery embolization procedure to repair a splenic artery aneurysm under a vascular surgeon's care.
-During the procedure, the surgeon elected to use fast hardening glue to completely thrombose the artery.
-However, the defendant caused the fast hardening glue to extrude into the splenic artery which then refluxed proximally into the splenic artery and the right and left branches of the hepatic artery.
+- 2019, California $517,546 verdict: The plaintiff underwent a splenic artery embolization procedure to repair a splenic artery aneurysm under a vascular surgeon’s care.
+The surgeon used fast-hardening glue during the procedure to thrombose the artery completely.
+However, the defendant caused the fast-hardening glue to extrude into the splenic artery, refluxing proximally into the splenic artery and the right and left branches of the hepatic artery.
 This caused the claimant to suffer acute necrotizing pancreatitis.
 She was hospitalized for approximately 28 days.
 Following her discharge, she was seen in the emergency department on multiple occasions over the next ten months with episodes of severe abdominal pain.
-Eventually, the claimant underwent a stent placement to drain a pseudocyst which formed.
-The plaintiff filed a claim seeking an arbitration award in her favor for pain and suffering due to the defendant's negligence.
+Eventually, the claimant underwent a stent placement to drain a formed pseudocyst.
+The plaintiff filed a claim seeking an arbitration award in her favor for pain and suffering due to the defendant’s negligence.
 She also sought damages for past and future lost earnings, as well as for future care needs.
 The plaintiff was rewarded $517,546 for the damages.

-- 2017 Maryland, Baltimore County, $4,240,000 verdict: In this case, a man sued his doctor after a post-operative event left him paralyzed.
-The plaintiff was under the post-operative care of the defendant at a Baltimore-area hospital where he was recovering from spinal surgery.
+- 2017 Maryland, Baltimore County, $4,240,000 verdict: A man sued his doctor after a post-operative event left him paralyzed.
+The plaintiff was under post-operative care at a Baltimore-area hospital recovering from spinal surgery.
 The plaintiff suffered from a hypotensive event resulting in a spinal cord stroke.
 As a result of the stroke, the plaintiff was left paralyzed from the chest down.
 In suing the hospital for negligence, the plaintiff accused the defendant and his company of medical malpractice.
-The defendant was accused of breaching the standard of care by undertaking the plaintiff's post-operative care without the assistance of a hospitalist and restarting his pre-surgical anti-hypertension medications.
-The plaintiff sought recovery of past and future medical expenses, lost wages and lost earning capacity, and pain and suffering damages.
+The defendant was accused of breaching the standard of care by undertaking the plaintiff’s post-operative care without the assistance of a hospitalist and restarting his pre-surgical antihypertension medications.
+The plaintiff sought compensation for past and future medical expenses, lost wages and lost earning capacity, and pain and suffering damages.
 The defendant denied negligence.
 The jury believed the defendant was negligent in their treatment and that the treatment was the proximate cause of the plaintiff’s injury, rewarding him with $4,240,000.

-- 2017 Maryland, Baltimore County, $2,000,000 verdict: The plaintiff in this case was pregnant at the time of the medical malpractice, and a day before her water broke prematurely, she was admitted to the hospital.
+- 2017 Maryland, Baltimore County, $2,000,000 verdict: The pregnant plaintiff was admitted to the hospital a day before her water broke prematurely.
 While the plaintiff was only 33 weeks pregnant at the time, her doctors believed she was more than 36 weeks pregnant.
-The child was ultimately born in the hospital and doctors confirmed the baby was only 33 weeks developed.
-However, a delivery room doctor later called to inform the NICU staff that the baby was “mistakenly delivered prematurely”.
-As a result of her premature birth, the child was born with under-developed lungs and respiratory problems.
-She was transferred to the neonatal intensive care unit, where she was later determined to have developed cerebral palsy as a result of her respiratory distress.
-The plaintiff argued that the defendants failed to inform her of steroids available to mature the baby's lungs and that there were tests available to confirm the baby's lung maturity and gestational age.
-The plaintiff also brought evidence that an ultrasound was performed 12 days earlier that clearly demonstrated that the child was premature.
-After deliberating for two hours, the jury decided to award the plaintiff $2,000,000 in damages.
+The child was ultimately born in the hospital; doctors confirmed the baby was only 33 weeks old.
+However, a delivery room doctor later called to inform the NICU staff that the baby was “mistakenly delivered prematurely.”
+As a result of her premature birth, the child was born with underdeveloped lungs and respiratory problems.
+She was transferred to the neonatal intensive care unit, where she was later determined to have developed cerebral palsy due to her respiratory distress.
+The plaintiff argued that the defendants failed to inform her of steroids available to mature the baby’s lungs and that tests were available to confirm the baby’s lung maturity and gestational age.
+The plaintiff also brought evidence that an ultrasound was performed 12 days earlier, demonstrating that the child was premature.
+After deliberating for two hours, the jury awarded the plaintiff $2,000,000 in damages.

-- 2017 Maryland, Baltimore County, $465,000 verdict: This case involves the plaintiff suing for wrongful death on the behalf of her spouse.
-An adult male patient reportedly died from clear cell renal cell carcinoma after it had metastasized to his lungs and bone while he was under the care of the defendant.
-The plaintiff, through his estate, contended that an employee of the defendant was operating below acceptable medical standards by failing to properly read, interpret and report the findings of chest, abdomen, and pelvis CT scans and failing to report two masses on the decedent's kidney which resulted in delayed diagnosis and treatment.
-The defendant denied liability and contended that the CT scan was properly read, interpreted, and reported.
+- 2017 Maryland, Baltimore County, $465,000 verdict: This case involves the plaintiff suing for wrongful death on behalf of her spouse.
+An adult male patient reportedly died from clear cell renal cell carcinoma after it metastasized to his lungs and bone while under the defendant’s care.
+The plaintiff, through his estate, contended that an employee of the defendant was operating below acceptable medical standards by failing to properly read, interpret, and report the findings of chest, abdomen, and pelvis CT scans and failing to report two masses on the decedent’s kidney which resulted in delayed diagnosis and treatment.
+The defendant denied liability and contended that the CT scan was read correctly, interpreted, and reported.
 The jury ruled in the plaintiff’s favor and was rewarded with $465,000.

-- 2017: Baltimore County, Maryland $500,000 Verdict: The plaintiff was hospitalized at defendant St. Joseph Medical Center following surgery to treat his cancer.
+- 2017: Baltimore County, Maryland $500,000 Verdict: The plaintiff was hospitalized at St. Joseph Medical Center following surgery to treat his cancer.
 During that extended hospitalization, he develops Stage IV pressure sores that developed necrosis and required part of his buttocks tissue to be removed.
-He sued the hospital alleging that the staff neglected to adequately monitor his skin and failed to follow guidelines to regularly repositioning him to avoid bed sores.
-Hospital denied wrongdoing insisting that his pressure sores were caused by his underlying health problems.
-The jury awarded $500k in damages.
+He sued the hospital, alleging that the staff neglected to adequately monitor his skin and failed to follow guidelines for regularly repositioning him to avoid bed sores.
+St. Joe denied wrongdoing, insisting that his underlying health problems caused his pressure sores.
+The jury awarded a $500,000 payout.

 - 2016, Maryland, Baltimore City: 10 Million Verdict.
 This Miller & Zois wrongful death lawsuit against the University of Maryland Medical Center ended in a $10 million verdict.
-A Baltimore pastor was given a dangerous drug without an explanation as to the risks associated with that drug.
-The drug (Kayexalate) destroyed the man's colon, causing his death.
+A Baltimore pastor was given a dangerous drug without explaining the risks associated with that drug.
+The drug (Kayexalate) destroyed the man’s colon, causing his death.
 UMMS made no settlement offer in the case.
 The hospital appealed and lost.